Ruger P series: P95

-Introduced in 1996, the P95 incorporated changes from earlier P-series pistols, including a shorter 3.9 in barrel like the P93.
-The big change was switching the frame construction from an investment cast aluminum alloy to a new high-impact polymer frame made of fiberglass-reinforced polyurethane, based on Dow Chemical's "Isoplast".
-The P95 was also the first pistol in the series to omit the dropping link underneath the barrel.
-The first P95s came with a glossy black polymer frame with a hooked trigger guard and lacking an accessory rail and grip texture.
 Later model P95s featured a matte polymer frame with enhanced grip texturing, an accessory rail and a round trigger guard.
 The P95 was one of the last in the series to be fully discontinued.
 Most P95 designs were discontinued in 2004 and 2005, but certain types of the P95 were produced until 2009 and 2013.
 It is chambered in 9mm with a magazine capacity of 15+1 rounds.

 P97

 The P97 is essentially a P95 chambered in .45 ACP, similar to the P90.
 The P97 feeds from a single-stack 8+1 .45 ACP magazine, the same magazine used in the P90.
 It was only available in decocker only and double-action only versions.
 It featured an adjustable rear sight and retained the same glass-filled polymer frame of the P95.
 The front sight is pinned in, and the rear held in by a set screw.
 Unlike the P95, however, the P97 never got the improved frame with added grip texture and an accessory rail and retained the original smooth frame.
 The P97 was manufactured from 1999 to 2004.